 Our available working capital and capital requirements will depend upon numerous factors, including progress of our research and development programs, our progress in and the cost of ongoing and planned pre-clinical and clinical testing, the timing and cost of obtaining regulatory approvals, the cost of filing, prosecuting, defending, and enforcing patent claims and other intellectual property rights, competing technological and market developments, changes in our existing collaborative and licensing relationships, the resources that we devote to commercializing capabilities, the status of our competitors, our ability to establish collaborative arrangements with other organizations and our need to purchase additional capital equipment.
 Our continued operations will depend on whether we are able to raise additional funds through various potential sources, such as equity and debt financing, other collaborative agreements, strategic alliances, and our ability to realize the full potential of our technology in development.
 Such additional funds may not become available on acceptable terms and there can be no assurance that any additional funding that we do obtain will be sufficient to meet our needs in the long term.
-Through March 31, 2008, substantially all of our financing has been through private placements of common stock, preferred stock and warrants to purchase common stock.
+Through June 30, 2008, substantially all of our financing has been through private placements of common stock, preferred stock and warrants to purchase common stock.
 Until our operations generate significant revenues and cash flows from operating activities, we will continue to fund operations from cash on hand and through the similar sources of capital previously described.
 We can give no assurances that any additional capital that we are able to obtain will be sufficient to meet our needs.
 Management believes that we will continue to incur net losses and negative cash flows from operating activities for the foreseeable future.
-Based on the resources available to us at March 31, 2008, management believes that we will need additional equity or debt financing or will need to generate revenues through licensing our products or entering into strategic alliances to be able to sustain our operations into 2008 and we will need additional financing thereafter until we can achieve profitability, if ever.
+Based on the resources available to us at June 30, 2008, management believes that we have an immediate need for capital in order to sustain our operations and will need additional equity or debt financing or will need to generate revenues through licensing of our products or entering into strategic alliances to be able to sustain its operations through 2008.
+Furthermore, we will need additional financing thereafter until we can achieve profitability, if ever.

-We currently do not have sufficient capital to fund our anticipated 2008 expenditures, and we will need to raise additional capital in order to complete the anticipated development programs for each of our research and development projects.
+We currently do not have sufficient capital to fund our anticipated expenditures beyond September 30, 2008 and need to raise additional capital immediately, and we will need to raise additional capital in order to complete the anticipated development programs for each of our research and development projects.
 If we are unable to raise such additional capital, we may have to sublicense our rights to a third party as a means of continuing development, or, although less likely, we may be required to abandon further development efforts altogether, either of which would have a material adverse effect on the prospects of our business.